objects such that commutes with certain colimits

 Since compactness is defined in terms of colimits, the question is closely related to the question which 1-categorical -filtered colimits in are already homotopy colimits (without having to derive them first).

 In ∞Grpd, for uncountable , the -compact objects are precisely the -essentially small ∞-groupoids.
-When , the compact objects in ∞Grpd are the retracts of the -small ∞Grpds, i.e., the retracts of the finite CW-complexes.
-Not every such retract is equivalent to a -small ∞-groupoid; the vanishing of Wall’s finiteness obstruction is a necessary and sufficient condition for such an equivalence to exist.
+When , the compact objects in ∞Grpd are the retracts of the -small ∞Grpds, i.e., the retracts of the finite homotopy types (finite CW-complexes).
+Not every such retract is equivalent to a -small ∞-groupoid; the vanishing of Wall's finiteness obstruction is a necessary and sufficient condition for such an equivalence to exist.

 compact object in an -category